kubernetes-sigs/cluster-api/docs/proposals/20191030-machine-health-checking.md

 ### Risks and Mitigations

+## Contradictory signal

+If a user configures healthchecks such that more than one check applies to machines these healthchecks can potentially become a source of contradictory information.
+For instance, one healthcheck could pass for a given machine, while another fails.
+This will result in undefined behavior since the order in which the checks are run and the timing of the remediating controller will determine which condition is used for remediation decisions.

+There are safeguards that can be put in place to prevent this but it is out of scope for this proposal.
+Documentation should be updated to warn users to ensure their healthchecks do not overlap.

 ## Alternatives

 This proposal was originally adopted and implemented having the MHC do the deletion itself.
 This was revised since it did not allow for more complex controllers, for example the Kubeadm Control Plane, to account for the remediation strategies they require.

+It was also adopted in a later iteration using annotations on the machine.
+However it was realized that this would amount to a privilege escalation vector, as the `machines.edit` permission would grant effective access to `machines.delete`.
+By using conditions, this requires `machines/status.edit`, which is a less common privilege.

 Considered to bake this functionality into machineSets.
 This was discarded as different controllers than a machineSet could be owning the targeted machines.